 Since not many people have seen this picture, the plot goes like this and there are some mild spoilers here: Juanita goes back to the island where she was born—because her husband (Jack Holt) wants her to confront her “neurosis” (Yes!
 Drumming is the number one sign of an unbalanced mind!) on the island where she was born.
 He also asks her to take along their child (bad idea) and his secretary, Gail, played by Fay Wray (Again, really, really bad idea.
 That’s like sending Jerry Lewis along and hoping that nothing funny happens).

-Turns out that Juanita spent most of her youth chillin’ with the natives and learning—gasp!—their dark religion so that she’s become kind of a Trader Horne-esque white goddess.
-(Okay, Hollywood, what is it with the Africans or descendants of Africans worshipping white chicks?
-Oh, that’s right, it’s just an excuse to get white stars into grass skirts and halter tops.)
+Turns out that Juanita spent most of her youth hanging out with the natives and learning—gasp!—their religion so that she’s become kind of a Trader Horne-esque white goddess figure.
+(What is it with the Africans or descendants of Africans worshipping white chicks in old movies?
+Oh, that’s right, it’s Hollywood white supremacist nonsense and an excuse to get white stars into grass skirts and halter tops.)
 So, when Juanita decides to lead a native uprising, she’s coerced into offering up her daughter as a sacrifice.
 Daddy to the rescue!

 5. The outfits are gorgeous.

 Seriously, it was getting to the point when I just couldn’t believe all the adorable variations Fay Wray as Gail found to dress up her trim safari-style outfits: with a cravat, with a belt, with a different collar… Gee, I might be under threat of being sacrificed to an unholy cult, but, by God, I will make even tension look good!

 Gail’s straight-line tailoring and smart details contrast with Juanita’s floating, sophisticated evening gowns, which she wears around even in the day.
 As the heiress of a plantation, she has that frou-frou debutante look—before she goes over to the other side, that is.